luigifreda/pyslam/README.md

 $ . pyenv-activate.sh   # Activate `pyslam` python environment.
 Only needed once in a new terminal.
 Not needed with pixi.
 ```
 If you are using `pixi` then just run `pixi shell` to activate the `pyslam` environment.
-The file [config.yaml](./config.yaml) can be used as a unique entry-point to configure the system and its global configuration parameters contained in [pyslam/config_parameters.py](./pyslam/config_parameters.py).
+The file [config.yaml](./config.yaml) serves as a single entry point to configure the system and its global configuration parameters contained in [pyslam/config_parameters.py](./pyslam/config_parameters.py).
 Further information on how to configure pySLAM are provided [here](#selecting-a-dataset-and-different-configuration-parameters).